 Design & Materials

 Both the Ghillie Kettle and the Kelly Kettle are of the “Irish volcano kettle” design, and they are known to belch fire from the shoot at the top of the kettle.
-At the bottom of both kettles, you will find a stove area that can be filled with pine needles, leaves, and anything else that will burn.
+At the bottom of both kettles, you will find a stove area that can be filled with pine needles, leaves, and anything else that will burn the similar way to when you turn on your camping flashlight.

 From there, the heat works to boil the water inside of the kettle that sits atop the stove.
 Depending on the size of the kettle and amount of fuel you added to the fire, both the Kelly Kettle and Ghillie Kettle can have water boiling for tea or coffee in as little as 3-5 minutes.